Sharmarke Ali Saleh: Governorship and rule of Zeila

 As a tributary of Mocha, which in turn was part of the Ottoman possessions in Western Arabia, the port of Zeila had seen several men placed as governors over the years.
-The Ottomans based in Yemen held nominal authority of Zeila when Haji Sharmarke Ali Saleh, who was a successful and ambitious Somali merchant, purchased the rights of the town from the Ottoman governor of Mocha and Hodeida:
+The Ottomans based in Yemen held nominal authority of Zeila when Haji Sharmarke Ali Saleh, who was a successful and ambitious Somali merchant, purchased the rights to farm the town from the Ottoman governor of Mocha and Hodeida.
+According to Raphael Chijioke and James L. Newman, Sharmake served as a commissioner in the Ottomans’ employ, while Somali historian Mohamed Diriye Abdullahi adds that his connection to the empire was only nominal, through Mukha's representative.

-Allee Shurmalkee [Ali Sharmarke] has since my visit either seized or purchased this town, and hoisted independent colours upon its walls; but as I know little or nothing save the mere fact of its possession by that Soumaulee chief, and as this change occurred whilst I was in Abyssinia, I shall not say anything more upon the subject.

 However, the previous governor was not eager to relinquish his control of Zeila.
-Hence in 1841, Sharmarke chartered two dhows along with fifty Somali Matchlock men and two cannons to target Zeila and depose its Arab Governor, Syed Mohammed Al Barr.
+Hence in 1841, Sharmarke chartered two dhows along with fifty Somali matchlock men and two cannons to target Zeila and depose its Arab governor, Sayyid Mohammed el-Barr.
 Sharmarke initially directed his cannons at the city walls which frightened Al Barr's followers and caused them to abandon their posts and succeeded Al Barr as the ruler of Zeila.
 Sharmarke's governorship had an instant effect on the city, as he maneuvered to monopolize as much of the regional trade as possible, with his sights set as far as Harar and the wider interior.

-During Sharmarke Ali Saleh's governorship of Zeila, Sharmarke's pre-existing trading activities with Southern Arabia and India continued unabated.
+The British explorer, Charles Johnston, had detailed this conflict during his travels to Abyssinia:Allee Shurmalkee (Ali Sharmarke) has since my visit either seized or purchased this town, and hoisted independent colours upon its walls; but as I know little or nothing save the mere fact of its possession by that Soumaulee chief, and as this change occurred whilst I was in Abyssinia, I shall not say anything more upon the subject.During Sharmarke Ali Saleh's governorship of Zeila, Sharmarke's pre-existing trading activities with Southern Arabia and India continued unabated.
 Out of the twenty local vessels docked in Zeila ten were owned by Sharmarke himself, with two of the ships being "large trading dhows which convey yearly, about 300 tons of coffee and other goods" to Bombay.